Happy Birthday, America! Here's Where You Can Watch Fourth Of July Fireworks In South Florida

 MIAMI (CBSMiami) – This July 4th gives us reasons to celebrate our nation’s 245th birthday, just as we are slowly getting back to normal from the height of the COVID-19 pandemic.

-It looks like this July 4th will look like previous pre-pandemic celebrations, just as more and more people are getting their coronavirus vaccines.READ MORE: Hurricane Elsa: Too Soon To Tell Impact On South Florida
+It looks like this July 4th will look like previous pre-pandemic celebrations, just as more and more people are getting their coronavirus vaccines.READ MORE: Tracking The Tropics: Tropical Storm Elsa Continues To Track Towards Florida

 So, what better way to honor America than with fireworks across South Florida?

-The following are spots across Miami-Dade and Broward where you will be able to enjoy live fireworks.
+The following are spots across Miami-Dade and Broward where you will be able to enjoy live fireworks minus a few locations which decided to cancel out of respect to those suffering through the tragic Surfside condo collapse.

 MIAMI-DADE COUNTY